Scanning helium microscopy

-The scanning helium microscope (SHeM) is a novel form of microscopy that uses low energy (5-100 meV) neutral helium atoms to image the surface of a sample without any damage to the sample caused by the imaging process.
+The scanning helium microscope (SHeM) is a form of microscopy that uses low-energy (5–100 meV) neutral helium atoms to image the surface of a sample without any damage to the sample caused by the imaging process.
 Since helium is inert and neutral, it can be used to study delicate and insulating surfaces.
 Images are formed by rastering a sample underneath an atom beam and monitoring the flux of atoms that are scattered into a detector at each point.

-The technique is different from a scanning helium ion microscope which uses charged helium ions that can cause damage to a surface.
+The technique is different from a scanning helium ion microscope, which uses charged helium ions that can cause damage to a surface.

 Motivation

 Microscopes can be divided into two general classes: those that illuminate the sample with a beam, and those that use a physical scanning probe.
 Scanning probe microscopies raster a small probe across the surface of a sample and monitor the interaction of the probe with the sample.
 The resolution of scanning probe microscopies is set by the size of the interaction region between the probe and the sample, which can be sufficiently small to allow atomic resolution.
 Using a physical tip (e.g. AFM or STM) does have some disadvantages though including a reasonably small imaging area and difficulty in observing structures with a large height variation over a small lateral distance.